Darby Gould: Recent activity

 Balancing parenthood with work and her part-time music career, she still found time to rejoin her old bandmates.
 After a five-year absence from Jefferson Starship, Darby returned in 2000 on a part-time basis.
 Gould contributed lead vocals to three tracks on the 2008 Jefferson Starship album, Jefferson's Tree of Liberty.
 Darby also participated in numerous session work, including Electronic Arts' Sims 2 Nightlife computer game expansion pack.
 December 2008 saw Gould's debut in the 1960s girl group tribute theatrical performance of The Coverlettes Cover Christmas at the Aurora Theatre in Berkeley, CA. Several critics singled out Darby for her performances.
 October 2009 saw a reunion concert featuring all six members of World Entertainment War for the first time since 1992.
 In December 2010, Darby began contributing vocals to a continuing series of recordings under the group name, "Paul Kantner's Windowpane Collective".
 In 2013 she began appearing with Big Brother and the Holding Company.
+She also joins instrumental band, Points North, when they perform as their alter ego, Fred Barchetta, stepping in as the lead singer for the Rush tribute band.
+Along with Big Brother and Fred Barchetta, she currently plays with guitarist Jeff Tamelier in an acoustic duo dubbed Mt.
+Tam, as well as appearing frequently with Tamelier in supergroup Camp Jeff alongside drummer Jeff Campitelli.